Ratshausen: Coat of arms

 Ratshausen's coat of arms depicts a white trowel upon a field of red.
-This pattern is derived from a seal used in the 19th century by the local Schultheiß that portrayed a oval shield with a wreath and a trowel upon it.
+This pattern is derived from a seal used in the 19th century by the local Schultheiß that portrayed an oval shield with a wreath and a trowel upon it.
 The tool itself is a reference to the compulsory labor inhabitants of Ratshausen were expected to perform in the summer, usually the laying of bricks.
 The tincture, a reference to the County of Hohenberg, was decided by the provisional post-WWII Württemberg-Hohenzollern government that awarded this coat of arms to Ratshausen on 27 March 1950.
 A corresponding flag was issued by the Zollernalb district office on 21 May 1991.

 Transportation

 Local public transportation is provided by the Verkehrsverbund Neckar-Alb-Donau.